 What are the Best Wineries in Umpqua Valley, Oregon?

 Umpqua Valley is full of wonderful wineries you can visit.
-The following are some of the best and highly rated wineries.
+The followings are some of the best and most highly rated wineries.

 A family-run winery, Cooper Ridge, is situated in the center of the Umpqua Valley.
 In Roseburg, Oregon, the vineyards are tucked away along the North Umpqua River.
 The winery creates seven distinct varietals and has a tasting room with a sweeping vista of the Umpqua Valley and the mountains in the area.
 Since the winery’s tasting room first opened in 2015, it has provided each visitor with a breathtaking view of the valley below and the mountain ranges to the east and west.
 Until you actually witness one, you won’t believe how stunning the sunsets are.